ep142/FoodMicrobionet/the_real_thing/FMBN_4_2_1/FoodMicrobionet_tablespecs_v4_2_1.md

 25. **corr\_author\_mail** : corresponding author e-mail address
 26. **geoloc** : a list of the countries in which the samples were obtained; see samples table
 27. **study\_type** : the study type; cross-sectional, if there are not multiple time points for each treatment/sample type, longitudinal, if there are at least 5 time points for each treatment/sample type, mixed otherwise; this is followed by two numbers in the format _mxn_ where _m_ is the number of treatments/sample types and _n_ the number of time points^[1].
 The number of replicates, if any, can be estimated from these figures and the total number of samples in the study

-^[1]:If n is in the format x-y it indicates the range of time points

 28. **primer\_f** : forward primer used for amplification (see primers table)
 29. **primer\_r** : reverse primer used for amplification (see primers table)
 30. **overlapping** : logical flag indicating if during processing paired end sequences overlapped correctly (if not a 10N spacer was added between forward and reverse, see documentation for DADA2)
 31. **paired\_end** : logical flag indicating if paired end sequences were available^[2]

-^[2]: This is not necessarily true for all sequences obtained by Illumina, because in some cases only forward sequences were deposited in SRA

 **The primers table**.